GFd-arch/cifar-10-classifier/README.md

 ```

 ## Dataset Preparation

+1.Create a folder named 'data' in the current folder.

-1.Download fashion-MNIST dataset from website or use files in ./data
+2.Download fashion-MNIST dataset from website.

-2.Extract files to ./data and maintain this structure:
+3.Extract files to ./data and maintain this structure:

 - data

     ├── train-images-idx3-ubyte